 Canvas App: Canvas is fully functional on many types of smartphones and tablets.
 Compatible devices include platforms such as iPhone/iPad/iPod Touch, and Android.
 However, it is recommended that you do not solely rely on one of these devices to complete your online course work.
 Access to a computer is still needed for many online activities.
-Visit the Mobile section of the Canvas Guides website for more information.
+Visit the Mobile section of the Canvas Guides Links to an external site. website for more information.
 Once you have downloaded the Canvas Mobile App and are prompted to Find My School, search for: csuconnect.instructure.com